evocn/evocn.github.io/content/posts/fountainhead.md

 > It's not what you know, but who you know.

-I always hated it, fought against it violently.
+I always hated this saying; I fought against it violently.
 A new idea happened upon me recently that recontextualized the fight:

 > Who you know *is* what you know.

-Goethe once said: "Show me who you spend time with and I will show you who you are."
+Goethe said it like this: "Show me who you spend time with and I will show you who you are."

 You are the amalgamation of the people you're closest to.
 That much is clear.
 For me, however, I don't spend that much time with people.
 Like I said, I